10 common mistakes to avoid in sequence diagrams

 1. Get rid of unnecessary detail

-A typical mistake that software diagrammers usually make is adding too much detail when working with sequence diagrams.
+A typical mistake that software diagrammers usually make is adding too much detail when creating sequence diagrams.
 Say your code has quite a few branches in a particular method; this does not mean that you should include each one within the same diagram using block or scenario elements.
 The issue is that adding too much detail ends up with too much clutter thereby making the diagrams more difficult to read and comprehend.
 The same could be said when it comes to sequence diagrams at the system level.
 Main thing is to keep all your diagrams clutter-free, as shown below.

 2. Messages should (more often than not) run from left to right